postsharp/PostSharp.Documentation/conceptual/Caching/Backends/caching-redis.md

 - If necessary, increase the logging verbosity to `Info` (suitable for production in troubleshooting situations) or `Debug` (extremely verbose and never suitable for production).
 If you don't see any message in `Debug` verbosity it means that logging is not properly configured.

-    ```
+    ```csharp
     LoggingServices.DefaultBackend.DefaultVerbosity.SetMinimalLevel( LogLevel.Info, LoggingRoles.Caching );
     ```

 - Use the Redis `MONITOR` command in Redis CLI, or Redis Insight's profiler tool.

-- Use the Redis `SUBSCRIBE _keyevents@0__*` command in Redis CLI, or use Redis Insight's Pub/Sub tool and subscribe to the pattern `_keyevents@0__*`.
+- Use the Redis pattern subscription to keyevent channels, e.g. `PSUBSCRIBE __keyevent@0__*` in Redis CLI, or use Redis Insight's Pub/Sub tool and subscribe to the pattern `__keyevent@0__*`.

 ### Common issues

-- **Problem: Cache accesses never hit, always miss.**
+#### Problem: Cache accesses never hit, always miss.

-    Cause: <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackend> cannot connect to Redis and the `AbortOnConnect` option is set to `false`.
+**Cause**: <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackend> cannot connect to Redis and the `AbortOnConnect` option is set to `false`.
 You should see errors in your logs.
 If you don't, logging is not properly configured.

-    Remedy: Check that you can connect to the Redis server, for instance using `connection.GetDatabase.Ping()`.
+**Remedy**: Check that you can connect to the Redis server, for instance using `connection.GetDatabase().Ping()`.

-- **Problem: the collector component reports dozens of errors per minute.**
+#### Problem: the collector component reports dozens of errors per minute.

-    Cause: the collector is overloaded because of excessive evictions and expirations.
+**Cause**: the collector is overloaded because of excessive evictions and expirations.

 Remedies:

 - If expirations are excessive, increase the cache item expiry delay.
 - If evictions are excessive, remove caching from methods with a high miss ratio.
 - If the problem is intermittent, tune the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.BackgroundTasksMaxConcurrency> and <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.BackgroundTasksOverloadedThreshold>

-- **Problem: InvalidCacheItemException or InvalidCastException are logged after an application upgrade.**
+#### Problem: InvalidCacheItemException or InvalidCastException are logged after an application upgrade.

-    Cause: the serialization of new and old data classes is not compatible with each other, but the two versions of the application use the same <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.Prefix> and <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.Database> properties.
+**Cause**: the serialization of new and old data classes is not compatible with each other, but the two versions of the application use the same <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.Prefix> and <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.Database> properties.

-    Remedies:
+**Remedies**:

 - Use a different value of the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.Prefix> or <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.Database> property when you update cached classes.
 - Use a serializer that makes the data contract explicit, i.e. <xref:PostSharp.Patterns.Caching.Serializers.DataContractSerializer> or <xref:PostSharp.Patterns.Caching.Serializers.JsonCachingSerializer> instead of <xref:PostSharp.Patterns.Caching.Serializers.BinarySerializer> or <xref:PostSharp.Patterns.Caching.Serializers.PortableSerializer> -- and maintain serialization compatibility when you update the classes.

 ## See also